GeoscienceAustralia/anuga_core/anuga/pmesh/README.txt

 SYSTEM REQUIREMENTS
- Pmesh requires many bits adn peices from the rest of the ANUGA code.
+ Pmesh requires many bits and pieces from the rest of the ANUGA code.

  It's system requirements are the same as ANUGA